cloudify-cosmo/docs.getcloudify.org/content/workflows/error-handling.md

 * If Cloudify wasn't bootstrapped using Cloudify's CLI, the `task_retries` parameter may be set via a REST call to the management server that creates a provider context object.

-If the parameter was not set, it will default to the value of `-1`, which means *infinite retries*.
+If the parameter is not set, it will default to the value of `-1`, which means maximum retries (i.e. 60).

 In addition to the `task_retries` parameter, there's also the `retry_interval` parameter, which determines the minimum amount of wait time (in seconds) after a task execution fails before it is retried.
 It can be set in the very same way `task_retries` and `max_retries` are set.
 If it isn't set, it will default to the value of `30`.